project-pierre/scikit_pierre/README.md

 Pierre was designed with the following contexts in mind:

-- Version 0.1 comprehends the context of **Calibrated Recommendations**.
+- Version 0.0.1 comprehends the context of **Calibrated Recommendations**.
+- Version 0.0.2 supports Calibrated Popularity, Time and Entropy distribution derivation.
-- Version 0.2 comprehends a new implementations.
-(Incoming)
+- Version 0.0.3 Incoming

 ## Install and Config